 - there is lower awareness of or use of complaints procedures in those regions, or

 - residents’ right of access to the Ombudsman is not adequately promoted.

-During the last quarter of 2020-21, we will begin on-going awareness raising activities with residents.
-We also published our Complaint Handling Code in July 2020 which requires all landlords to raise awareness of their complaints procedure and the Ombudsman and self-assess themselves against its requirements.
+During 2020-21, we developed our awareness raising activities with residents including recruiting a 600-member Resident Panel and launching our quarterly Meet the Ombudsman events.
+Our Complaint Handling Code also requires all landlords to raise awareness of their complaints procedure and the Ombudsman.

 The data table supporting the above analysis is reproduced below: